Anyone's death diminishes me,

 Matt McDonald, 2019, indie team leader.
 Art Director and Technical Art Director

-Dwayne McDuffie, 2011, pioneering African American comics.
-TV and video games writer
+Dwayne McDuffie, 2011, pioneering African American comics, TV and video games writer

-Charles McEwan, 2006, co-founder of Ramtek
+Charles McEwan, 2006, co-founder of Ramtek, early arcade game maker & Atari rival

 Mick McGinty, 2021, cover artist for Street Fighter II, Streets of Rage 2, many 90s game titles